 When the time came, my partner had her egg retrieval, and we chose the perfect donor from the bank that they also have here, everything was ready and I was a bundle of nerves!
 Then they implanted the embryo in my womb, there are no words to describe that magical moment, when they put it in I saw a sparkle on the screen, like a little star shining there.

 I had a pregnancy test and it was positive, but there was no embryo.
 That was something so strong, I still remember it and it's hard for me a little bit; that's the strongest part of all this, not the injections, not the waiting, doing everything, getting your hopes up and everything falling apart in a second when there's nothing on the ultrasound.

-We waited a month after that, my doctors met to review everything we had done, consulted with others who are also there, and explained to us that we would change the process a little bit for this new cycle number two.
+We waited a month after that, my doctors met to review everything we had done, consult with others who were also there, and explained to us that we would change the process a little bit for this new cycle number two.

 That wasn't all that changed, we also changed our mentality, because before we were so scared, I was so uncertain; but in this second IVF I tried to be as positive as possible, to try to think only that it was going to happen.

 We tested positive again, but now we wanted to take everything calmly, not to get too upset, and wait as quietly as possible; and just three weeks later, we heard her heart!
 His beautiful little heart was there, inside me beating with all its strength, it was so fast, so loud, that was the best moment of my whole life.